tokenized/docs/protocol-field-types.md

 <a name="type-token-receiver"></a>
 ### Token Receiver

-A TokenReceiver is contains a quantity, index, and register signature.
+A TokenReceiver is contains a quantity, index, and oracle signature.
 The quantity could be used to describe a number of tokens, or a value.
 The index is used to refer to an input index position.

 <table>
     <tr>